-Make sure the pipe is cut exactly square to ensure proper contact.
-Chamfer or ream the pipe to remove any rough edges.
+- Make sure the pipe is cut exactly square to ensure proper contact. - Chamfer or ream the pipe to remove any rough edges.

-Use a peeling tool or paint scraper to remove the outside of the pipe.
+Use a peeling tool to remove the outside of the pipe.
 Peel back at least half the length of the coupling being fused.